spikegrobstein/whiteboard_server/spec.md

 if the message is a `draw` event, it will push it to the broadcaster; or if it's a `get_users` message, it'll send out a `user_list` message.

+## Whiteboards

+A whiteboard has several properties.
+These include:

+ * `name` -- the name of the whiteboard
+ * `id` -- an identifier used for sending out invites
+ * `data` -- the data in the board (a list of draw events)
+ * `client_store` -- a pid to the client_store for this whiteboard.

+A whiteboard should act as a supervisor to its `client_store` process.

+A client can either create a new whiteboard or join an existing one.
+If creating a new one, it spins up a new instance of the Whiteboard process, which spins up an associated `client_store`.
+The client_store then gets the websocket pid added as a client, with any metadata that comes with it.

+When "logging in," the client should have a `whiteboard_id` and a `nick`.
+The whiteboard should already exist.

+Data comes in from a websocket (client) and is sent to the whiteboard `pid`, which then gets run through a router.
+If the process says to